Skip to content

 Overview

 A popular use case for RaspAP is to connect to your wireless network and rebroadcast an existing wireless signal.
-Often known as a wireless repeater, this setup is particularly useful if you are experiencing problems with "dead spots" in your WiFi network.
+Often known as a wireless repeater or extender, this setup is particularly useful if you are experiencing problems with "dead spots" in your WiFi network.
 This step-by-step walkthrough will assist you in creating this configuration.

 How a WiFi repeater works